sadityakumar9211/go-res/README.md

 ```
 </details>

 When you run `go run cmd/main.go`, it spins up a server which is listening for UDP packets on port 2053 on 127.0.0.1 (localhost).
-When you query for `www.reddit.com` using `dig`, server catches the packet which dig transmitted and retransmits it to the one of the 13 logical root nameserver.
+When you query for `www.reddit.com` using `dig`, server catches the packet which dig transmitted and retransmits it to one of the 13 logical root nameserver.
 It gets the response for the TLD nameservers handling the `.com` domain.
 It again queries one of the TLD nameservers and in response gets the IP addresses of authoritative nameservers which are handling the `reddit.com` zone.
 It further queries one of these nameservers and finally gets a response with `answers` section filled with the IP address of `www.reddit.com` domain.
 Finally, it returns this result to `dig` by encoding this result in a DNS packet. `dig` parses this packet and shows the result in the console.

 <!--## Developer Notes